RLJ Lodging Trust (RLJ) Shares Up Despite Recent Market Volatility - News Heater

 Conclusion

-In summary, RLJ Lodging Trust (RLJ) has had a better performance as of late.
-Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+In a nutshell, RLJ Lodging Trust (RLJ) has experienced a better performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.